GSFSGroup/DeveloperEvaluation/README.md

 Go nuts!
 Show us some code that you're particularly proud of.
 It could be an algorithm, an `npm` or NuGet library, some really wicked HTML/CSS, or even a whole application!
 Feel free to link to your public GitHub (or equivalent) repository if necessary.

 ### Submit
-Please upload your work to a GitHub repository, and send us an email with a link to your GitHub repository.
+Please upload your work to your own GitHub repository, and send us an email with a link to your GitHub repository.
 Send the email to the following addresses:

 * jdentler@gsfsgroup.com
 * shorton@gsfsgroup.com